Have you ever heard of Wildberries?

 Because she was stuck at home to take care of her child.
 Frustrated not to be able to buy clothes online, she decided to offer that service herself.

-At the time, e-commerce in Russia was mostly concerned with electronics, books, and household goods.
-No one wanted to sell clothes because everyone thought customers wouldn’t buy them as they’d want to try them on first.
+At the time, e-commerce in Russia was mostly for books and household goods.
+No one wanted to sell clothes because everyone thought customers would want to try them on first.

 But Bakalchuk didn’t listen to the naysayers.